An ecosystem of apps in need of localization

 A developer-oriented solution

 Once the translations are finished and checked, developers can export the latest version from Lokalise, and should they ever need to make changes in the future, they can always log back into the platform to make them.
-When they do log back in, they don’t need to spend time looking for the translations because the search feature in Lokalise is very convenient - whenever a developer sees an issue in the app, they can easily find it within the platform.
+When they do log back in, they don’t need to spend time looking for the translations because the search feature in Lokalise is very convenient - whenever a developer notices an issue in the app, they can easily find it within the platform.

 “Our developers are very comfortable using the Lokalise platform, and they say that it’s very developer-oriented,” Benjamin Duvivier says.